Sitting here I’m frozen in your warm, steady glance,

 Published by Webster

-Ashley Simpson is a Ph.D. candidate of American history at the University of Missouri at Columbia, per course American history instructor at Missouri State University, Ozarks Technical Community College, and Drury University, in Springfield, Missouri, part-time service desk and research assistant at Ozarks Technical Community College, Richwood Valley Campus, Drury Univerisity's 2018 winner of the Drury Award for best original research project in undergraduate history, and Greene County Historical Society's 2018 and 2019 recipient of the GCHS Research Fellowship.
-She plans to continue to pursue her doctoral degree in American history with specialties in medical history.
-She is the mother of two small boys and step-mom to two beautiful girls.
+Ashley Simpson is a per-course American history instructor at Missouri State University, Ozarks Technical Community College, and Drury University, in Springfield, Missouri.
+Simpson holds a Bachelor of Arts degree in history from Drury University and a Master of arts degree in U.S. and world history from Missouri State University.
+Simpson was recognized as Drury University's 2018 winner of the Drury Award for best original research project in undergraduate history, and Greene County Historical Society's 2018 and 2019 recipient of the GCHS Research Fellowship.
+She plans to continue to pursue her doctoral degree in American history with specialties in medical history at the University of Missouri, Columbia.
+She is a mother to five beautiful children with a passion for travel, archival research, and writing.

 View all posts by Webster